oVirt/ovirt-site/source/feature/migration-of-dwh-and-reports.html.md

       yum remove ovirt-engine-dwh

-This is the scenario for etl process migration to a separate host.
-The ovirt_engine_history database remains on the same host as the engine.

-If the user also wants to migrate the ovirt_engine_history database then he should create database backup using pg_dump , create a new database in the new location and restore using the backup file.
-Then provide the correct credentials for it during the engine-setup.
+If you want to migtate the ovirt_engine_history database from the engine machine A,

+*   Create database backup using pg_dump
+*   Create a new database in the new location
+*   Restore using the backup file.
+*   Then provide the correct credentials for it during the engine-setup.

 ### Upgrade procedure of Reports from local setup to remote